Professor Michelle Peckham

 Detailed research programme

-The cytoskeleton (actin filaments and microtubules) is precisely organised in cells.
+My lab has a broad interest in the cytoskeleton (actin filaments and microtubules).
 In skeletal and cardiac muscle, actin and myosin are organised into filaments with precise lengths to power contraction.
-In non-muscle cells, the actin cytoskeleton is much less well organized, is more dynamic, and these cells contain many different kinds of myosins.
+In non-muscle cells, the actin cytoskeleton is much less well organized, is more dynamic, and these cells contain many different types of myosins, to enable dynamic cell behaviour.
 The contrast between the organisation and regulation of the cytoskeleton between highly ordered striated muscle, and crawling cells is fascinating.
 Mutations, or changes to expression levels are important drivers of a wide range of diseases from heart disease to bleeding disorders, and cancer.

-Structure, function, regulation and mutations in Myosin 2
+Myosin: structure, function, regulation and roles in disease